Wow, what explosive hearings in the House Judiciary Committee today as they had very at times contentious exchanges over whistleblower testimony.

 And what these guys are saying, this is the weaponization hearings run by Jim Jordan.

-Uh and they had four specific whistleblowers today.
+And they had four specific whistleblowers today.

-Garrett O'Boyle, uh special agent, Steve Friend, who will join us on this program a little later in the program today, whistleblower, former FBI special agent, Marcus Allen whistleblower, FBI operations specialist, uh Tristan Levitt, a president in power oversight, former member of the U.S. Merit System Protection Board testimony.
+Tristan Levitt, a president in power oversight, former member of the U.S. Merit System Protection Board testimony.

-Apparently they don't matter anymore.
+Apparently, they don't matter anymore.

 They don't seem to matter at all.

-And all the Democrats wanted to do was grill FBI agents uh over a tweet that might show that they have a political point of view that might not be theirs.
+And all the Democrats wanted to do was grill FBI agents over a tweet that might show that they have a political point of view that might not be theirs.

 Where's the intensity from the FBI there?

-Uh they also claim that FBI leadership told them to inflate statistics dealing with domestic and vi violent extremism, and now explains a lot.
+They also claim that FBI leadership told them to inflate statistics dealing with domestic and violent extremism.

-Explains, you know, how they handled Supreme Court justices.
+Explains how they handled Supreme Court justices.

-Um I'll go through some of these whistleblowers.
+I'll go through some of these whistleblowers.

-He said, quote, alternative analysis and different viewpoints should be welcomed even though they are not, but ultimately acted upon by actual makers.
+One guy named Marcus Allen, he said, quote, alternative analysis and different viewpoints should be welcomed even though they are not, but ultimately acted upon by actual makers.

-He said groupthink should not be an ethos champion in an investigative organization to shut down differing viewpoints is the end of any analytical or investigative body, and it sends a chilling effect across the workforce.
+To shut down differing viewpoints is the end of any analytical or investigative body, and it sends a chilling effect across the workforce.

 It does not allow for intellectual freedom, which is vital.

-It is possible the IR get uh towards my perspective could have been due to folks wanting to maintain invincible arrogance instead of consciously mentally transferring over to willful ignorance.
+Any investigative body seeking out truth, it is possible the ire towards my perspective could have been due to folks wanting to maintain invincible arrogance instead of consciously, mentally transferring over to willful ignorance.

 This was not a thorough investigation in my regard.